fzabin/fzabin/README.md

 ### Hi, I'm Fernando

 I’m a Software Engineer.
-Currently I'm working as a full stack developer at Staphyt.
+Currently I'm working as a full stack developer at Promip.

 #### My current tools
 - Back-end with Node.js